sschober/gropdf-zig/README.md

 * We support only a single font, "Times New Roman", as that can be referenced very easily in PDF, without the need to embed it.
-* No drawing commands are interpreted.
+* Only line drawing commands are interpreted - enough for header or footer lines

-Next to obviously missing elements like header rules, which are created using drawing commands, the resulting PDF has some, let's call them inefficiencies.
-A lot of similar commands are issued in sequence, which could be compacted.
-As a lot of this is already present in the input, I chose to ignore it at the moment.

 We could reduce the resulting PDF file size by using zflate compression, but at the moment I do not see any need for this.

 ## Usage